JRC1995/Abstractive-Summarization/README.md

-The intuition behind it is that if one uses a plain RNN with ReLu activation, and hidden weight matrix as an identity, then if the input is null, and the bias is also initialized as tensor of zeros, the hidden state won't change no matter how many timesteps - which is how it should be.
+The intuition behind it is that if one uses a plain RNN with ReLu activation, and hidden weight matrix as an identity, then if the input is null, and the bias is also initialized as with zeros, the hidden state won't change no matter how many timesteps - which is how it should be.
+Intuitively, If the input has near zero values, then the context shouldn't be influenced as much.

-With that I am including residual recurrent attention connections.
+I am aslo including residual recurrent attention connections.

 Remember, the hyperparameter K?